Lemon Rosemary Sourdough Bread

 Step 4

 Preshape the dough: Turn the dough out on a lightly floured surface.
-Using a bench knife, turn the dough over and gently round it into a tight ball.
+Using a bench scraper, turn the dough over and gently round it into a tight ball.
 Cover the dough with a tea towel and leave the dough to rest for 30 minutes.

 Step 5